Process statutory paternity pay (adoption) (SPP(A)

 Resolution

-If this is your employee's second child, check that their weeks paid SPP(A) value is cleared.
-Find out more in our statutory Paternity Pay (SPP) doesn't calculate for a second child guide.
+If this is your employee's second child, check that their 'weeks paid SPP(A)' value is zero.
+Find out more in our statutory Paternity Pay (SPP) doesn't calculate for a second child article.

 Process SPP(A)